obwan02/VHDL-Tools/README.md

 university computers, I'd recommend extracing to a location accessible from all computers.

-Now, if you are running on a home computer, I'd recommend simply modify your `PATH` environment variable so that they include your newly acquired binaries.
+If you are running on a home computer, I'd recommend simply modify your `PATH` environment variable so that they include your newly acquired binaries.

-If you are running on a university computer, modifying the `PATH` is a bit harder.
-I'd instead recommend modifying your `profile.ps1` script (see https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.3)
+Additionally, if you run a manual installation, you will have to create your own `new-vhdl-project` alias in your powershell profile.

-# Windows Specific Notes
+## Windows Specific Notes

 The installation script modifies you powershell profile to make the installed tools available everywhere.
 As such, you